Maybe you’re looking for deep sleep hacks -- and want to know whether sleeping on your back, side, or stomach is best for quality sleep.

 Side-sleeping can also be good for cardiac patients.
 There have been studies, even dating back to 1937, that suggest cardiac output is better with right-side sleeping (due to gravity pulling the heart toward the center of the chest).

 From early bird to night owl, each person’s sleep chronotype is unique -- so it makes sense that every human has a unique preference for how they sleep best.

 While side sleeping has a lot going for it, the more important thing is sleep quality!
 The amount of restful sleep you get is critical because better sleep can increase your productivity, aid weight loss, prevent disease, and enhance cognitive thinking.

 If you’re struggling to achieve deep sleep, start by setting the stage hours before bedtime -- keep your bedroom tidy, dim the lights, and keep the bedroom cool and dark.
 If you tend to sleep hot and toss and turn throughout the night, lowering your core body temperature can definitely help.
-Find your ideal sleep temperature by adding either the cooling bed pad Cube or the OOLER, a heating and cooling mattress topper to transform the performance of your current mattress into a haven of blissful, sweat-free comfort.
+Find your ideal sleep temperature by adding either the Cube or the OOLER to transform the performance of your current mattress into a haven of blissful, sweat-free comfort.

 No matter which way you snooze best -- side, stomach, or back -- our products let you set the perfect temperature to boost your time spent in deep sleep.